JYeop/react-native-responsive-number/README.md

 ## Elements

 - responsiveNumber(function): Returns a number based on the size of the 'iPhone X or XS'.
-Maybe you will use this more than below functions.
+Maybe you will use this more than any of the functions below.
 Mostly, i use this function for reactive fontsizes.

 ```js
 import { StyleSheet } from "react-native";